Did You Miss Any Of These? Monthly Round-Up – January 2025

 What you shouldn’t do when you discover murder has taken place.

 We found ourselves deep in a murder mystery from the day we arrived in Evershot.
 All you humans seem to do is panic when you hear the news of a local murder because you think you could end up as the next victim.
-Silly thoughts start entering your minds like is it safe to go out after dark or does rubbing salt into an arctic white carpet remove blood red wine stains?
+Silly thoughts start entering your minds, like: “Is it safe to go out after dark?” or “Does rubbing salt into an arctic white carpet remove blood-red wine stains?”

 #pets #dogs #corgis